anapsix/gitlabci-docker/README.md

  - `GITLAB_URLS` (required: set it to full URL of your GitLAB SCM installation)
  - `GITLAB_CI_HOST` (optional: probably helpful when using HTTPS)
  - `GITLAB_CI_HTTPS` (optional: used to enable HTTPS support)
- - `MYSQL_SETUP` (optional: use with caution: initializes DB, wipes it if already present)
+ - `MYSQL_SETUP` (optional: use with caution: initializes DB, wipes it if already present, helpful when upgrading between incompatible versions)
- - `MYSQL_MIGRATE` (optional: use it when upgrading between GitLAB-CI versions)
+ - `MYSQL_MIGRATE` (optional: use it when upgrading between GitLAB-CI versions, doesn't work between 4.x and 5.x)
  - `MYSQL_HOST` (required for MySQL support, if not set temp SQLite3 will be used)
  - `MYSQL_USER` (optional, will default to gitlabci if not set)
  - `MYSQL_PWD` (optional, will default to gitlabci if not set)